kdirectorate/ansible/README.md

 laptops as well as software development VMs that I spin up and throw away on a regular basis.

-You can use *run-laptop.sh* to execute the Playbook.
+You can use *run-local.sh* to execute the Playbook.

 ### (Playbook) uwork-pb: